 In May 1875, a new St. Peter's Church resembling a miniature Roman basilica, was built on the present site.
 Father Joseph Reister had the present school building built in 1905.

 Parishioners decided in 1941 that a new church was needed and the old structure was taken down.
 The present church building you are

 Erected by Chippewa County Historical Society.
 (Marker Number 30.)

 Location.
 45° 0.329′ N, 91° 26.295′ W. Marker is in Tilden, Wisconsin, in Chippewa County.
-Marker is on County Highway Q 0.1 miles north of County Highway B, on the left when traveling north.
+Marker is on County Highway Q, 0.1 miles north of County Highway B, on the left when traveling north.
 Touch for map.
 Marker is at or near this postal address: 11358 County Highway Q, Chippewa Falls WI 54729, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
 First Farm in Chippewa County (approx. 1.4 miles away); Nation's First Cooperative Generating Station (approx. 2.4 miles away); Stanley's Mill (approx. 2.6 miles away); Pioneer Norwegian Log Home (approx. 4 miles away); Sunny Valley School (approx. 4 miles away); Bear Den Road Bridge (approx. 4.1 miles away); William Irvine (approx. 4.3 miles away); In Memory of Old Abe (approx. 4.4 miles away).